 The short-term incentive is in the form of a biannual bonus payment.
+The CEO receives their bonus annually.
 The bonus is designed to reward and incentivise those who have achieved pre-determined individual and collective business targets over the preceding six-month period.
-It is designed to encourage a performance culture aligned to our values.
+It is designed to encourage a performance culture aligned to Vitality's values.
 The bonus creates a clear link between performance and reward where good results are recognised and retention of high achievers enabled.
-The CEO receives their bonus annually.